 The following Power BI report is displaying the bottom 5 states as per their Sales Amount.
 Or we can say, Least performing states.

 Let me change the integer value to 10

-Below report is displaying the bottom 10 states as per their Sales Amount.
+The below report is displaying the Power BI bottom 10 states as per their Sales Amount.